Don’t Be Afraid to be Bitchy

 Don’t Take it Personally

 The opposite side of this of course is this: you are going to get yelled at, and if you’re doing something wrong, you deserve to be yelled at.
-This is recruitment, AKA the most important thing you will do all year, possibly in your whole life (maybe that’s not true, but I’m only a year removed, so it’s still up there on my “most important things ever” list).
+This is recruitment, AKA the most important thing you will do all year, possibly in your whole life.
 If you fuck something up, it’s a big deal, and your sisters care about recruitment, and someone is going to give you what’s coming to.
 HOWWWWWever, that doesn’t mean you should make a big deal about it.
 Take your brief punishment, and once bid day comes all the craziness of recruitment should be left behind you.
 Hold no grudges.
 Whether you are the scolder or the scold-ee it no longer matters once you have your 50 beautiful babies singing your song on your front lawn.

 Don’t Feel Guilty

 A lot of girls, especially girls who are going through Recruitment “on the other side” for the first time tend to feel guilty about giving girls bad scores.
 Almost everyone gets dropped by at least one sorority, and if you didn’t you know someone who did, and it’s a really shitty feeling.
 As sophomores, you remember last year seeing girls in your rush group crying when they got their lists back, and when you meet girls who are “nice” you feel bad about doing that to them.
 Here’s the thing…someone out there gave you bad scores once, in at least one house, and they didn’t feel guilty…and you got over it.
 It all worked out for the best, and now you’re the happiest you can be.
 You don’t have to like it, (I mean, I do, but you don’t have to) but that’s really what Recruitment is all about.
 You’re going to be judging people who you don’t know that well, because they are potentially going to be representing your letters, your sorority, and you for the next four years.
-A lot of girls feel really guilty about giving a girl who is 500 pounds a bad score if she was awesome, but the bottom line you need to ask yourself, is not “do I want this girl to be my friend?” it’s not “is this girl a cool person,” it’s “do I want this girl to be in my sorority, walking around wearing my letters?”
+The bottom line you need to ask yourself, is not “do I want this girl to be my friend?” it’s not “is this girl a cool person,” it’s “do I want this girl to be in my sorority, walking around wearing my letters?”
 If the answer is “no” then you know what you have to do.
 And you were smart, and didn’t decide to be a Rho Chi, so you won’t have to deal with the tears.
-Cut your losses, and cut the weirdos.
 Not everyone can get a bid.
 You’re not sorry, and you’ve never meant that more.

 Don’t Keep a Girl Just Because She’s Pretty

-We’ve all heard the cardinal rule… “a boring but pretty girl may come out of her shell when she feels a little more comfortable, but a cool but ugly girl isn’t magically going to become pretty.”
-And I mean, horrible as it sounds…it’s true.
-However, if she is still a dud or a bitch halfway through, it’s time to say buh-bye.
+We’ve all been told that a girl “might come out of her shell” throughout recruitment, which we all know means “give the pretty girls a second chance.”
+But if she is still a dud or a bitch halfway through, it’s time to say buh-bye, even if she’s gorgeous.
 Recruitment may be superficial, but that’s not the only thing that matters.
 You aren’t only looking for girls who are going to help your image.
 You do also want girls who are going to fit in, and be fun, and make your college experience the best most amazing thing ever.
 Pretty girls are a dime a dozen, but if you don’t actually like her, she’s got to go.
 And girls who are rude and entitled are even worse than the boring ones.
 I have no use for a girl who has a pretty face and an ugly heart.

 Don’t Get Too Heart-Broken If A Girl You Loved Ends Up Somewhere Else